Author picture Phil Leggetter

 Building an event gateway with Azure Event Grid

-As a pub-sub queue, Event Grid can act as the transport mechanism of your event gateway but you'll need to combine it with other tools to store events, achieve more sophisticated routing, and process events.
+As a pub-sub queue, Event Grid can act as the transport mechanism of your event gateway but you'll need to combine it with other tools to store events, achieve more sophisticated routing, and enrich or transform events.

 CapabilityHow Event Grid faresHow to plug the gaps